varisha-025/kaya_product/README.md

 ## Reasons for building this website

-- It was build under the basic track of Hack the Web, Hackathon was organised by The Programming Club(TPC), at IIITDM Jabalpur
+- It was build by me under the basic track of Hack the Web, Hackathon was organised by The Programming Club(TPC), at IIITDM Jabalpur
 - Others can use this frontend template for any other landing page.

 ## Prizes won